Multi-module microwave assembly for fast read-out and charge noise characterization of silicon quantum dots: Resonator design

 In Fig.~\ref{fig:Resonator_design}a, we present the equivalent circuit of the hanger mode resonator we use to read quantum devices~\cite{vigneau2022}.
 It consists of the resonator --- represented by an inductor ($L$) in parallel with a capacitance ($C_\text{p}$) and dissipative losses ($R$) --- coupled to an RF line via a coupling capacitor ($C_\text{c}$).
 The resonator is connected to a load (i.e. the quantum device) which, for QD devices, can be represented as the parallel combination of a variable capacitance (the quantum capacitance, $C_\text{Q}$) and the Sisyphus resistance ($R_\text{S}$)~\cite{Mizuta2017, Esterli2019}.

 We design the resonator based off previous multi-module approaches~\cite{Ahmed2018,Schaal2020,Ibberson2021} but make two significant improvements: (i) We utilise an on-chip coupling capacitor as well as a spiral inductor to enable independent control of the resonator frequency $f_\text{r}$, and the coupling coefficient, $\beta$.
-Further, the planar interdigitated capacitor minimises circuit losses with respect to surface mount components. (ii) We utilise on-chip superconducting $LC$ filters on the DC biasing, instead of an $RC$ filters.
-The reactive filter increases the internal quality factor, increasing the charge sensitivity but also reducing the size of coupling capacitor required for impedance matching.
+Further, the planar interdigitated capacitor minimises circuit losses with respect to surface mount components. (ii) We utilise superconducting $LC$ filters on the DC biasing line, instead of surface mount $RC$ filters.
+We integrate the $LC$ filters on the resonator chip.
+These reactive filters have been used in monolithically integrated resonators and increase the internal quality factor \cite{mi2017}, increasing the charge sensitivity but also reducing the size of coupling capacitor required for impedance matching.
+Off-chip lumped-element $LC$ circuits have been used in classical electronics using a flip-chip approach for filtering \cite{onizuka2007,takemura2013}, and as resonators to study the interaction of photons with spin ensembles \cite{huebl2013,zollitsch2015}.
+Additionally, flip-chip has been used to interface distributed microwave circuits (resonators and filters) with silicon QD systems~\cite{Holman2021,holman2020a}.

 We present the resonator implementation in Fig.~\ref{fig:Resonator_design}d.
 The resonator consists of a spiral inductor (blue dashed rectangle), surrounding an interdigitated coupling capacitor (green dashed rectangle).
 We utilize the spiral side of the capacitor to connect to devices (resulting in a parallel configuration with the resonator) while we bond the other side to the RF input line.
 We route the outer end of the inductor to an $LC$ filter (pink dashed rectangle) used to provide an RF ground while allowing DC signals to be applied.
 The $LC$ filter consists of an interdigitated capacitor to a ground plane on the sapphire chip, as well as a spiral inductor ($L_\text{filt} \sim$ 300 nH, $C_\text{filt} \sim$ 1 pF).
 All components are made of 80~nm NbTiN on Sapphire with a critical temperature of 12.5~ K and a kinetic inductance of 2.6 pH/$\square$ commercially fabricated by STAR Cryoelectronics.
 For specifics on the dimensions of the individual resonator component see Appendix~\ref{app:sec:resonator-layout}.